Matchday Travel

 Transport mode Choose between commuter rail (limited schedule), driving + parking (traffic exposure), or charter/organized bus before booking your hotel. commuter-rail passes, parking, charter bus, car rental

-Ticket route Confirm official or reliable ticket route before locking nonrefundable transport or hotels. ticket safety, payment protection, travel insurance
+Ticket route Confirm official or reliable ticket route before locking nonrefundable transport, parking, or hotels. ticket safety, payment protection, travel insurance

 Timing Build substantial time buffers for I-95/Route 1 traffic, stadium parking queues, security, and post-match exit delays. fan dining, hydration, insurance, local services